 2021 Hike Update

-Due to the cancellation of the April and October, 2020 Crack-in-Rock hikes for public safety we will not be holding a lottery for the April, 2021 hikes.
+Due to the cancellation of the 2020 and April, 2021 Crack-in-Rock hikes for public safety, we will not be holding a lottery for the October, 2021 hikes.
 All hikers that were selected for the April, 2020 hikes have a reserved spot on one of the next scheduled hikes.
 Any unfilled spaces for the next hikes will be filled with the waiting list from the April, 2020 lottery results.

 For a special ranger-guided backpacking experience, consider the Crack-in-the-Rock overnight hike, offered on weekends in April and October.
 This trip explores fantastic rock art and pueblo architecture in an area not normally open to the public.
 Hikes are led by a park ranger and a subject matter expert.